Network-Error Correcting Codes using Small Fields: Network-error Correcting codes using small fields

-Thus, the total complexity for finding the least degree polynomial $g(X)$ coprime with $f(X)$ (which is assured of having a coprime factor of degree $\lceil log(N) \rceil +1$) is at most $O(N^2)+O(hN (log(N))^2\Lambda).$ \end{proof} \begin{remark} Note that the worst-case complexity of Algorithm \ref{alg:coprime} is lesser than the worst-case complexity of finding the coprime polynomial $g(X)$ according to \cite{EbF} (which assumes a direct test for coprimeness of $f(X)$ and the candidate polynomials), indicated in Remark \ref{rem1}.
-Even if we test for coprimeness only for polynomials upto degree $\lceil log(N) \rceil,$ the algorithm of \cite{EbF} would still have a worst-case complexity of $O\left(N^2h\Lambda log(n)\right),$ where $n=Nh\Lambda log(N).$ \end{remark}
+The following proposition gives the complexity of Algorithm \ref{alg:coprime} for obtaining the coprime polynomial. \begin{proposition} The complexity of Algorithm \ref{alg:coprime} is at most $O(2^{2m})+O(mM),$ where $m=|{\cal P}|,$ and $M=deg(f(X)).$ \end{proposition} \textit{Proof:} Appendix \ref{appendixpropcomplexitygcd}. \begin{remark} Note that the worst-case complexity of Algorithm \ref{alg:coprime} with $m=\lceil log(N) \rceil$ and $M=hN\lceil log(N)\rceil \Lambda$ (corresponding to values required for running Step(4) of Algorithm \ref{alg:construction}) is $O(N^2)+O(hN\Lambda(log(N))^2).$ This is clearly lesser than the worst-case complexity of finding the coprime polynomial $g(X)$ by brute-force, indicated in Section \ref{sec2}.
+Even if we test for coprimeness only for polynomials up to degree $\lceil log(N) \rceil,$ a brute-force execution of Step (4) of Algorithm \ref{alg:construction} would have a worst-case complexity of $O\left(N^2h\Lambda log(n)\right)$ (where $n=Nh\Lambda log(N)$), which is still greater than that of ours. \end{remark}